upenn-cis1xx/camelot/README.md

 # Camelot
-An extensible OCaml Linter / Style Checker
+An OCaml Linter / Style Checker

 ## Dependencies
 Install the following with `opam install` after creating a switch: